Development by the State applications

 - the address of the place and it’s Queensland Heritage Register number

-A Conservation Management Plan (PDF, 575KB) is recommended for complex projects with medium to high impact on heritage values.
+A Conservation Management Plan is recommended for complex projects with medium to high impact on heritage values.
 A copy of this plan should be provided with a report to the Queensland Heritage Council.

 Wilston State School – Heritage Register Number 602855